Robert-OP/rooms-webapp-project/README.md

 ## Internet Based System Architectures
 ## Institure Tecnico Superior

-### WORK IN PROGRESS...WILL BE PUSHED AFTER EVALUATION

 ### Introduction:
 Students at IST have difficulties regarding the space required to study while on campus.
 Such that, a way to manage this situation would be the creation of a system in which students can book their own space in a specific room.
 Such a system would be managed daily by admins which make rooms on campus available to students.